If You Invested $100 In This Stock 20 Years Ago, You Would Have $800 Today - Benzinga

-WEC Energy Gr WEC has outperformed the market over the past 20 years by 4.02% on an annualized basis producing an average annual return of 11.22%.
-Currently, WEC Energy Gr has a market capitalization of $32.83 billion.
+Lowe's Companies LOW has outperformed the market over the past 20 years by 4.12% on an annualized basis producing an average annual return of 10.96%.
+Currently, Lowe's Companies has a market capitalization of $113.55 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.